Sheldon School: 21st century

 In 2008, in its fourth Ofsted inspection Sheldon was judged to be "outstanding" in all 38 categories that made up the new inspection framework.
 The Sixth Form Centre was opened.

 In 2009, the school was designated a third specialism as a Language College.

-In 2011, Matt Dawson opened The Refectory, an award-winning hot & cold dining area.

 Academy

 On 1 April 2011, Sheldon School became an Academy.

 In 2012, Neil Spurdell was appointed headteacher.

 In 2023, Peter Lynch was appointed headteacher.

-2011 Chippenham Vision survey

-In June 2011, 40 sixth formers contributed to a survey carried out by The Chippenham Vision for the Spatial Planning Team at Wiltshire County Council, to assess opinions.
-Voting was on a range of key local issues in a questionnaire produced by The Chippenham Stakeholder Workshop, in September 2010.
-The Council said, "The responses gathered through the consultation will be used to help draft the Wiltshire Core Strategy – a plan which sets out long-term planning and development aims and principles.
-This will ensure local people continue to have an integral role in shaping plans which will affect them and their communities".

 Ofsted and academic performance

 In its March 2008 inspection, Sheldon was judged to be "outstanding" in all 38 inspection categories, an exceptional achievement matched by only six comprehensive schools in 1,500 Ofsted inspections.
 In the January 2011 Interim Assessment statement, parents were informed that indications were that "performance has been sustained".

 At the most recent full inspection in October 2012, Sheldon was judged to be "good" overall.
 Despite standards having dropped, the school was praised for its pupils' behaviour, stating that it was "outstanding".
 It also mentioned that "To improve further, the inspectors highlighted the need for the very good teaching observed in the classroom to be taken to an even higher level".

 A short inspection in June 2017 repeated the "good" assessment, stating "The leadership team has maintained the good quality of education in the school since the last inspection".
 Concerns were raised over the difference in achievement between disadvantaged pupils and others, and the attendance record of some disadvantaged pupils.